elixirschool/elixirschool/en/lessons/ecto/associations.md

 mix ecto.gen.migration create_distributors
 ```

-We should add a foreign key of `movie_id` to the `distributors` table migration we just generated:
+We should add a foreign key of `movie_id` to the `distributors` table migration we just generated as well as a unique index to enforce that a movie has only one distributor:

 ```elixir
 # priv/repo/migrations/*_create_distributors.exs